What To Do About Your Non-Grounded Outlets

 Grounding an Ungrounded Circuit

-- Yes, an additional ground wire may be installed to provide a ground to a device location, however this does not mean that everything else will suddenly become grounded as well.
+- Yes, an additional ground wire may be installed to provide a grounded connection to a device location, however this does not mean that everything else will suddenly become grounded as well.

 - A ground wire should be bonded to the ground system of the electrical panel which must be installed according to code for it to be effective.